Inclusion of South African women in refugee skills training project benefits all involved

 Refugee access to livelihoods and the labour market through maintaining harmonious relationships with the host population in urban settings, is an objective to which UNHCR is committed.

-Pretoria, South Africa - Sarah Morobane’s excitement at attending her first class as a student at the Loyola Women’s Business Centre in early February is still evident in the way her eyes light up and the smile the spreads across her face.
+Pretoria, South Africa - Sarah Morobane’s excitement at attending her first class as a student at the Arrupe Women's Centre in early February is still evident in the way her eyes light up and the smile the spreads across her face.

 She is a South African enrolled in the refugee women’s skills training project run by Jesuit Refugee Services, a partner of the UN Refugee Agency, (UNHCR) in Pretoria, the country’s capital.